vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 - When the API is overloaded with requests the app returns an error.
 When this happens simply send your message again.
 - The app will return an error when the context length for the model is exceeded.
 This will happen when the chat is very long.
 - As the context grows, the number of tokens increases and therefore, the API cost will also increase.
 Please monitor your costs.
+- I've found that it's best to have the app open in only one browser tab at a time.
+Having it open in more than one tab causes issues with the mic and the voice chat doesn't work.

 <br>